Kingplayzfooty/WHSTechNotes/journal.md

 a reasonable speed (slower) behind the bus because there are many hazards to driving fast behind or beside a bus.
 This way the car's sensors have enough time to scan the arm and stop.
 Overall, in my opinion I think selfdriving cars are dangerous if not fully programed and carefully handled.

+# December 15, 2025

+This winter break, I plan to play soccer, hang out with friends and family, and maybe go out to places.